-Recently, DCA provided workshops related to DEI in several formats; for Board leadership, managers, and Board members.
-The Board's managers and executive leadership participated in these workshops to continually familiarize themselves with DEI concerns and solutions.
+Recently, DCA provided workshops related to DEI in several formats for Board leadership, managers, and Board members.
+The Board's managers and executive leadership participated in these workshops to familiarize themselves with DEI concerns and solutions.

-It is important to recognize that by the Board offering its examinations through a computerbased testing exam administration format opens up the ability for built-in accommodations and accessibility tools which may form less of a physical impediment to test taking versus the traditional paper-based exams, such as selection of testing options and increased authenticity in items included.
+It is important to recognize that by the Board offering its examinations through a computerbased testing exam administration format opens up the ability for built-in accommodations and accessibility tools which may form less of a physical impediment to test taking versus the traditional paper-based exams, such as selection of testing options.